Office: Kimbrough 145

 Instructor of Music

 A native of High Point, North Carolina, Brian Carter is an Instructor of Music at Washington State University.
-He teaches studio voice, vocal literature and music style in composition.
+He teaches Studio Voice, Vocal Literature, Diction for Singers, Musical Style in Composition, and Rock History and Social Analysis.
 Before coming to WSU in the fall of 2012, he was a Graduate Student Instructor at the University of Michigan.

 After performing professionally for many years as a cellist, Dr. Carter discovered classical singing and went on to pursue vocal studies earning a Bachelor’s degree from the University of North Carolina-Greensboro and a Master’s degree from the University of Houston.
 Most recently, he just completed his Doctor of Musical Arts degree at the University of Michigan, studying under baritone Stephen Lusmann.